HDFGroup/hermes/README.md

-# Fork Branch Description
-This branch is for developing a customized Hermes VFD adaptor.
-## Dependencies
-*   HDF5 1.14.0

----
 # Hermes

 Hermes is a heterogeneous-aware, multi-tiered, dynamic, and distributed I/O buffering system that aims to significantly accelerate I/O performance.
 See the [official site](http://www.cs.iit.edu/~scs/assets/projects/Hermes/Hermes.html) for more information.
 For design documents, architecture description, performance data, and individual component design, see the [wiki](https://github.com/HDFGroup/hermes/wiki).